by Jo-Anne Sunderland Bowe, Heritec

 - Have feedback loops built in Be time bound”

-Being prepared to fail is key part of this ‘new’ thinking.
+Being prepared to fail is part of this ‘new’ thinking.
 Museums are often seen as too big to fail, and pressure on academic and research excellences means that staff think that ‘only the best’ will do.
-Acknowledging failure, making mistakes and learning from the experiences requires a mind-set not often associated with museum professionals.
+Acknowledging making mistakes, problem-solving and learning from the experiences requires a mind-set not often associated with museum professionals.
 In the words of Samuel Beckett: “Ever tried.
 Ever failed.
 No matter.
 Try Again.
 Fail again.
-Fail better”.
+Fail better”.5